St. James Cathedral (Seattle): History

 On February 2, 1916, the 60 ft dome that crowned the cathedral collapsed under the weight of heavy snow accumulation.
 The dome was never rebuilt, and when the cathedral reopened on March 18, 1917, the interior had changed dramatically.
 Another major renovation took place in 1950, marking the centennial of the diocese.
 In 1984, the Seattle City Council designated the cathedral, rectory, and grounds as a city landmark.

-In 1994, the cathedral underwent its most recent major restoration and renovation, which sought to incorporate changes supposedly brought about by the Second Vatican Council.
-The liturgical design consultant for the renovation was Father Richard S. Vosko, a priest of the Diocese of Albany who has overseen the controversial redesign and renovation of numerous churches and cathedrals around the country.
+In 1994, the cathedral underwent its most recent major restoration and renovation, which sought to incorporate changes brought about by the Second Vatican Council.
+The liturgical design consultant for the renovation was Father Richard S. Vosko, a priest of the Diocese of Albany.
 These changes included moving the altar from its original location at the east end of the cathedral to the crossing at the center of the building.
 The renovation also included the installation of an oculus and skylight above the new altar, where the dome had been.
 As part of the 1994 renovation, relics of St. Frances Xavier Cabrini were sealed beneath the altar; Cabrini had worshiped at the cathedral while she worked in Seattle from 1903 to 1916.

 The cathedral today sponsors numerous outreach ministries, to the poor, the homeless, and the marginalized, such as the Cathedral Kitchen, Homeless Ministry & Nightwatch, St. Vincent de Paul, Environmental Justice, Housing Advocacy, and St. James Immigrant Assistance Program.
 These are operated out of Cathedral Hall and the Pastoral Outreach Center, once the convent of the Sisters of the Holy Names of Jesus and Mary, who run Holy Names Academy.

+Parish Family 17

+In 2024, as part of the archdiocesan Partners in the Gospel strategic planning campaign, St. James Cathedral was partnered with Christ Our Hope Parish in Belltown and Immaculate Conception Parish in the Central District to form Parish Family 17, with the intention of the three parishes merging in 2027 to form a single canonical parish.

+The Josephinum, home to Catholic Community Services housing as well as Christ Our Hope Church.